Dallinger/Dallinger/docs/source/configuration.rst

 ``prolific_estimated_completion_minutes`` *int*
     Estimated duration in minutes of the experiment or survey

-``prolific_maximum_allowed_minutes`` *int*
-    Max time in minutes for a participant to finish the submission

-    Submissions are timed out if it takes longer, so make sure it is not too low.
-    The default is 3 times the ``prolific_estimated_completion_minutes``, plus two minutes.

 ``prolific_recruitment_config`` *unicode - JSON formatted*
     JSON data to add additional recruitment parameters